 The patient and the infection period

-The longer you’re sick, the higher the probability is that you’ll spread the virus to other people.
+The longer you’re sick, the higher the probability you’ll spread the virus to other people.
 So, that’s going into the calculations.

 How often do people come in contact with each other?
 Is the community densely populated?
 Do people get hospitalized immediately upon symptoms?

-These factors, as well as others that predict the contact rate or quarantine measures in society, are taken into account.
+These factors and others that predict the contact rate or quarantine measures in society are considered.
 And, you guessed the correlation by now: more person-to-person contact pushes R0 up.

 This means that R0 can depend on the country where the pathogen was first identified.

 Finally, we turn our heads to the pathogen (or, like in this case, the virus causing COVID-19 called SARS-CoV-2) and ask, “HOW does it spread”.
-Because some pathogen routes are more efficient than others.
-For instance, the common flu or measles are airborne, HIV and Ebola are transmitted through sexual contact or body fluids.
+Because some pathogen routes are more efficient than others, the common flu or measles are airborne, and HIV and Ebola are transmitted through sexual contact or body fluids.
 Which one do you think spreads the fastest?
 The answer is airborne pathogens – like the one causing COVID-19.

 Reacting to the R0 of COVID-19 is tough

-And things don’t get easier by the fact that R0, ultimately, is only an average.
+And things don’t get easier because R0 is only an average.
 Here are some outcomes from an R0 = 5, taking five people into account:

 For example, while dangerous for healthcare professionals, “[…] superspreader events may be more likely to be recognized due to their dramatic nature, an outbreak driven by superspreaders may be more likely to attract the control measures needed to disrupt transmission,” writes David Fisman, MD, University of Toronto.